tang-amy/GeisingerLab/ElsL_Orthology_Analysis/commandline_blastp.md

 ```
 cat blastp_LdcA_result_eval_1e-4_max20000_outfmt7.txt | tail -n +6 | cut -f2 > list_blastp_LdcA_results_eval_1e-4_max20000_outfmt7.txt
 ```
+(When concatenating files, make sure all descriptor lines before the column hearder are removed.)

 ### 4. Get protein sequences from NCBI
 Get the protein sequences for each ID in the list generated in 3.